vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     vi perftest.sh
     ```

-7. There are several variables declared at the top of the `perftest.sh` secript.
+7. There are several variables declared at the top of the `perftest.sh` script.
 Modify the **host**, **username**, and **password** variables by setting their values to the corresponding Cosmos DB Connection String values that were copied previously.

     ![The screenshot shows Vim with perftest.sh file open and variables set to Cosmos DB Connection String values.](media/cosmos-perf-test-variables.png "Modify the connection information in Vim")

 8. Save the file and exit Vim.

-9. Run the following command to execute the `perftest.sh` script to run a small load test agains Cosmos DB.
-This script will consume RU's in Cosmos DB by inserting many documents in to the Sessions container.
+9. Run the following command to execute the `perftest.sh` script to run a small load test against Cosmos DB.
+This script will consume RU's in Cosmos DB by inserting many documents into the Sessions container.

     ```bash
     bash ./perftest.sh